storbrit/mint/README.md

 # Mint

-Mint is a Minecraft mod that makes some tiny changes that (hopefully) flush well with the vanilla experience.
+Mint is a Minecraft mod that makes some tiny changes that (hopefully) complement the vanilla experience.

 ## Features

+- Augmented redstone: right-click a redstone wire with a blaze rod to augment it.
+Augmented redstone is blue and functions the same as normal redstone without connecting to it.

 ### Partially implemented